 The Nechako White Sturgeon Recovery Initiative (NWSRI) and Carrier Sekani Tribal Council (CSTC) recognize that First Nation people have lived in harmony with white sturgeon, utilizing and sustaining the population in this system for time immemorial.
 The recruitment problems currently facing the Nechako white sturgeon were not caused by the sustainable harvest or practices of First Nation people.
-Regardless the Nechako white sturgeon population has reached a critically low level and now all people must take an active role before it is too late to recover this magnificent fish.
-In addition to our research programs that focus on identifying the problem(s) and determining ways to fix the habitat and overall health of the Nechako watershed, we are conducting a hands-on outreach program with some of the stewards of this magnificent fish.
-Our focus is on an urgent need to maintain the existing wild breeding stock while we continue to attempt to secure funding for a Recovery Facility and work towards solving the recruitment problem so this population can once again become self-sustaining.
+Regardless the Nechako white sturgeon population is critically low and we ask that all people take an active role in the recovery of this magnificent fish.
+The Emergency Boat Kit Program is one initiative of several initiatives and research programs that are currently underway that are working towards the recovery of Nechako White Sturgeon.

 Emergency live release in action!
 Check out this great video of a Nechako White Sturgeon being live released by a Nak'azdli band member.
 These guys worked calmly and quickly to release this fish with minimal stress.
 Thanks to the Aboriginal Business and Community Development Centre for sharing this video.
 Click here to view the video

 We are extremely pleased with the results of this program!
 From its pilot in 2011 to December 2017 we have documented the live release of 78 sturgeon as compared with 8 mortalities.
 The program now extends into the fall char and ling cod fishing season for those Bands that participate in that fishery.